 In 2012 we contacted our 10,000 tenants again to talk to them about how we wanted to do more to invest in the communities of North Lincolnshire.
 On hearing our plans, Tenant Ordinary Members voted in favour of us setting up a new group.

 So we set up the partnership of companies, recruited new board members, started to promote the partnership, Ongo was created and North Lincolnshire Homes changed its name to Ongo Homes.
 This is with the full knowledge and approval of the Homes and Communities Agency, which regulated Ongo Homes as a social housing provider, at that time.

 What companies are part of Ongo?

-Ongo Partnership is the name of our parent company, but other companies which form part of the group include Ongo Homes, Ongo Communities, Ongo Commercial, Ongo Home Sales, Ongo Development, Ongo Recruitment, Crosby Brokerage, Hales & Coultas Heating and Plumbing and Ashbridge Roofing.
+Ongo Partnership is the name of our parent company, but other companies which form part of the group include Ongo Homes, Ongo Communities, Ongo Commercial, Ongo Home Sales, Ongo Developments, Ongo Recruitment, Crosby Brokerage, Hales & Coultas Heating and Plumbing and Ashbridge Roofing.

 How is Ongo different?